 Manuscripts must conform to the style of the journal.

-All identifying information (author name(s), postal address, fax, e-mail address, phone number, as well as any acknowledgments) should be included on the last page of the manuscript itself.
+All identifying information (author name(s), postal address, fax, e-mail address, phone number, as well as any acknowledgments) should be included on a title pageuploaded separately into our submission system.
 Please also include a brief autobiographical statement listing the current professional, academic, and institutional titles, positions and affiliations for all authors.
-In the case of more than one author, make sure the corresponding author is plainly indicated.
+In the case of more than one author, make sure the corresponding author is clearly indicated.

 Begin with a one-paragraph abstract, not to exceed 200 words, summarizing the essential contributions of the paper.
 Submissions should not exceed forty double-spaced pages in length (about 11,000 words), including the abstract, and should be formatted as follows: 1½-inch margins, left and right; all copy double-spaced, including abstract, references, footnotes, and extracts; footnotes numbered consecutively and located at the bottom of the page of text on which the superscript number appears (initial footnotes referring to the title of the paper or author do not carry a number).
 All pages of the manuscript are to be numbered.

 All artwork, including charts, tables, figures, drawings, and photographs, is to be submitted to the publisher either as camera-ready copy or in a format that can be reproduced as a print-resolution graphical file.
 Final artwork in JAPA will measure no more than 4¼ inches in width and no more than 7 inches in height.
 The cost for any alteration in artwork will be borne by the author(s).
 Obtaining written permissions for material such as figures, tables, art, and extensive quotes taken directly—or adapted in minor ways—from another source is the author’s responsibility, as is payment of any fees the copyright holder may require.